helenajovcic7/AzureHack/Labs/LAB_05_virtual_machines.md

 In this lab, you will:

 + Create a new virtual machine
-+ Explore different sitzes of Virtual machines
++ Explore different sizes of Virtual machines

 ## Challenges